 A cute water shortage following a failed monsoon in the state has forced the government to rein in establishments tapping wa rein in establishments tapping water by illegal means.
 District collectors have been directed to crack down on commercial establishments that are found drawing water beyond their permissible limits.
 Industries are also feeling the pinch with water supply to manufacturing units getting regulated.

 An insurance calculator that makes life easy TOMORROWMA KERS

-Girl Claims She Lost Half Of Her Weight Eating This Daily The Fit Indian Blog lines.
-Every collector has been asked to do so," Satyagopal said.
+Girl Claims She Lost Half Of Her Weight Eating This Daily The Fit Indian Blog

 Recommended By Colombia